Connect with us

 The Affordable Care Act passed in 2010, increased health insurance coverage for millions of low-income people across the country by expanding eligibility to qualify for Medicaid, a federal-state program that provides health coverage to millions of people.

 Since 2014, states have had the option to expand Medicaid eligibility even further to the working poor.
 In states that have not done so, it’s challenging to qualify for Medicaid coverage solely based on income.
-In Mississippi, non-disabled adults without children are not eligible for Medicaid coverage, regardless of their income. in Mississippi are eligible only if their incomes don’t exceed 24% of the federal poverty level — for context, that’s at most $587 monthly for a family of four, according to the Mississippi Division of Medicaid website.
+In Mississippi, non-disabled adults without children are not eligible for Medicaid coverage, regardless of their income.
+Parents in Mississippi are eligible only if their incomes don’t exceed 24% of the federal poverty level — for context, that’s at most $587 monthly for a family of four, according to the Mississippi Division of Medicaid website.

 Mississippi is one of 10 states that has not expanded Medicaid coverage to the working poor.
 Meanwhile, the state’s hospitals are foundering.